The Effects of Tobacco on Oral Health

 Many of these are poisonous chemicals, and at least 50 are proven to be cancer-causing ingredients known as carcinogens.

 Frequent tobacco consumption has always played an active role in the growth of suspicious tissues, lesions, and sores in the mouth.

 As such, smokers are found to have a higher risk of acquiring oral cancer compared to non-smokers.

 Aggressive tooth decay and periodontal diseases, tobacco-stained teeth, and bad breath are among the many negative characteristics of tobacco usage.

 Smoking also negatively impacts the senses – your sense of taste and smell, among others.

 Smoking and Wisdom Teeth Removal

-From general dentistry, to restorative dental procedures, to cosmetic procedures, Main Beach Dental provides a wide range of dental treatments that are specially designed and tailored fit to your dental needs.
+Main Beach Dental provides a wide range of dental treatments specially designed and tailored to your dental needs, from general dentistry, restorative dental procedures to cosmetic procedures.

 Visit us at 11/26-30 Tedder Ave. in Main Beach.